colormebrown/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that Displays the first ten lines of the /etc/passwd
+a script that Displays the third line of the file iacta